-Having a high school background in physics can make applicants to nursing courses more competitive (as can any hard science – chemistry, biology etc – background).
+Having a high school background in physics can make applicants to nursing courses more competitive (as can any hard science – chemistry, biology etc).
 But it’s not exactly necessary.

 A more general answer is similar to that of doctors; a dependence on physics depends on the role.
-Military nurses dealing with trauma and expected to perform minor surgeries etc, could benefit a lot from a solid understanding of physics.
+Military nurses dealing with trauma who are expected to perform minor surgeries could benefit from a solid understanding of physics.
 Residential nurses, on the other hand, probably not.

 I’ve already shown you can get into med school, graduate and become a doctor without even really needing physics.